 - Website: Napili Farmers Market Website

-- When: Every day from 8am-5pm
+- When: Every day from 8am-5:30 pm

 - Location: 822 Village Road, Olowalu, HI 96761.
 Mountain-side in Olowalu, next to Leoda’s Kitchen and Pie Shop

-- Size: Extra large tent, multiple tables of fruit, only one staff member running the check out area
+- Size: Extra large tent, multiple tables of fruit, only one staff member running the check-out area

 - Website: Olowalu Farmers Market Website